estnltk/estnltk/docs/index.rst

 * DURATIONs, e.g. *viis päeva* (*five days*)
 * SETs of times, e.g. *igal aastal* (*on every year*)

-Temporal expressions tagger requires that the input text has been tokenized (split into sentences and words), and morphologically analyzed (and also disambiguated, if possible).
+Temporal expressions tagger requires that the input text has been tokenized (split into sentences and words), morphologically analyzed and disambiguated (the program also works on morphologically ambiguous text, but the quality of the analysis is expected to be worse than on morphologically disambiguated text).

 Example::